unyt-org/uix/docs/manual/11 Functions and Contexts.md

         }}>Load Data</button>
         <p id="data"/>
     </div>
-)
+);
 ```

 > [!NOTE]
 > The `"standalone"` flag can also be set when rendering with `renderHybrid`.
-In this case, the
-> event handler function is already activated before the DATEX Runtime is fully initialized,
-> leading to faster
-> initial response times.
+In this case, the event handler function is already activated before the DATEX Runtime is fully initialized, leading to faster initial response times.

 ## Security Considerations

-<sup>This section is not relevant for understanding how contexts work in UIX,
-but it talks about a relevant topic related to transferable functions: <i>Preventing arbitrary remote code execution</i></sup>
+<sup>This section is not relevant for understanding how contexts work in UIX, but it talks about a relevant topic related to transferable functions: <i>Preventing arbitrary remote code execution</i></sup>

-Per design, DATEX code can be executed remotely, but it is always run in an isolated sandbox.
-Permissions for certain functionalities must be explicitly given to specific endpoints.
+By design, DATEX code can be executed remotely, but it is always run in an isolated sandbox.
+Permissions for specific functionality must be explicitly granted to specific endpoints.

-In contrast to normal DATEX functions, transferable functions containing JavaScript source code pose
-a potentially higher threat, because they have access to the global (`window`) object and can do
-almost everything within the scope of a website.
+In contrast to normal DATEX functions, transferable functions containing JavaScript source code pose a potentially higher threat, because they have access to the global (`window`) object and can do almost anything within the scope of a web page.

-This is why per default, transferable functions can only be called when they were created by the same endpoint.
-Additionally, the DATEX runtime maintains a whitelist of all remote endpoints that are allowed to transfer executable JavaScript source code to the endpoint.
+Therefore, by default, transferable functions can only be called when they were created by the same endpoint.
+In addition, the DATEX runtime maintains a whitelist of all remote endpoints that are allowed to transfer executable JavaScript source code to the endpoint.

-Within a UIX app, the only endpoint in this whitelist is the app backend endpoint, which is always considered trusthworty.
+Within a UIX app, the only endpoint in this whitelist is the app backend endpoint, which is always considered trustworthy.